-Columns (2) and (3) present results from dividing the sample of firms into two groups: young and old.
-Young firms are those below the median age in a given quarter and old firms are those above the median.
+the median.
 Both sub-samples decrease investment following a contractionary monetary policy shock under average supply chain conditions.
-Consistent with the prior literature, the coefficient for young firms is more than twice as large as for old firms (0.84 vs 0.39), indicating that financially constrained firms tend to be more sensitive to monetary shocks.
+Consistent with the prior literature, the coefficient for young firms is roughly 50 percent larger as for old firms (0.88 vs 0.60), indicating that financially constrained firms tend to be more sensitive to monetary shocks.
 Investment decreases even more for both groups when supply chain pressures become elevated.
-Notably, however, the additional decline in investment following a contractionary shock for young firms is 1.66 percentage points compared to only 0.74 percentage points for older firms.
-There is a much larger increase in responsiveness for relatively constrained firms.
+Notably, the decline in investment following a contractionary shock is more pronounced for young firms, at 1.84 percentage points, compared to 1.36 percentage points for older firms.
+This suggests that both types of firms reduce their investment three-times more strongly when supply chains are disrupted, while the additional effect is approximately 40 percent larger for relatively constrained firms.

 Columns (4) and (5) present results following a similar sample split based on firm size.
 Small firms are those below the median level of assets in a given quarter and large firms are those above the median.
 Once again, investment responds significantly to a monetary policy shock under normal supply chain conditions for both sub-samples, but there is a significantly larger response when the GSCPI is elevated.
-Small firms experience an additional 1.28 percentage point decline in investment following a contractionary shock, whereas investment at larger firms decreases by an additional 0.82 percentage points.
+Small firms experience an additional 1.7 percentage point decline in investment following a contractionary shock, whereas investment at larger firms decreases by an additional 1.38 percentage points, implying that the total effect for small firms is around 15 percent larger relative to large firms.
 Overall, the results in Table 2 indicate that while heightened supply chain pressures increase the sensitivity of firm-level investment to monetary policy in general, the increase is larger for more financially constrained firms.